ErikAbrahamson/what-the-truck/README.md

-#What The Truck
+#What The Truck!
 ##Purpose:
 To create a simple UI that displays intuitive, real-time information for food trucks.

 ##Features
-1. Information such as open status, ratings, location, distance from user, social media links, and menus.
+1. Real-time, relevant consumer data
-1. Responsive design
+1. Minimal and easy-to-read UI
-1. Minimal and easy to read UI
+1. Fair and relative rating system derived from Foursquare's 1-10 system.
-1. Real-time data
+1. Random user comments.
+Emphasis on *random*.

 ##Technologies
 1. HTML5